garrettyarmo/comp3700-project/README.md

 # comp3700-project
-## Basic implementation of a stock brokerage system
+## Basic implementation of a stock brokerage system using json objects as a mock database

 To run the program:
 1. clone this repository